aidenhongg/aidenhongg/README.md

 ### About Me

-I like understanding how things work under the hood before reaching for a framework — from hand-deriving backprop gradients to reproducing research papers from scratch.
+I like understanding how things work under the hood before reaching for a framework, from hand-deriving backprop gradients to reproducing studies from scratch.

-- 🔧 Most comfortable at the intersection of ML engineering and software systems
+- 🔧 At the intersection of ML engineering and software systems
 - 🧪 Research interests: mechanistic interpretability, LLM evaluation, time-series forecasting
-- 📄 I read papers and build them — not just use the library
+- 📄 I read papers and build them - not just use the library
 - 🚀 Always shipping

 ---